benfulcher/ResearchResources/pages/Figures.md

 * Aesthetic touch-ups can be made after exporting your figure, for vector graphics ([Adobe Illustrator](https://www.adobe.com/products/illustrator.html), [Affinity Designer](https://affinity.serif.com/en-gb/), or the free [Inkscape](https://inkscape.org/)) or bitmap graphics ([Adobe Photoshop](https://www.adobe.com/au/products/photoshop.html), or the free [GIMP](https://www.gimp.org/)).
 * Label your axes clearly, with units of measurement in parentheses.

+[Here](https://drive.google.com/file/d/1LouVvISCRlWkItZgzoHcgoU5Q1VyHT4U/view) is a great presentation by Dan Larremore on how to present data clearly.

 ### Color palettes

 You should select the color palette for your figures carefully, with a priority towards making the key pieces of science that you're trying to communicate as clear as possible.